-Site 8 Site 7 Site Ref.
-Mabe Community Primary School, Recreation Ground and Car Park, Cunningham Park Cunningham Park, Mabe Burnthouse, Penryn TR10 9HB Land south east of the A39 Treliever Roundabout at Tremough Innovation Centre, Penryn Site Address Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Site Source Approx. 1.51 ha (AECOM estimate) Approx. 1.63 ha (AECOM estimate) Indicative Site Size (ha) Mix Greenfield Site Type The site is currently in education use, with car parking for village hall, and associated recreation ground.
+Site 9 Site 8 Site 7 Site Ref.

+Land east of Summerheat h Road Mabe Community Primary School and Recreation Ground, Cunningham Park, Mabe Burnthouse, Penryn TR10 9HB Land south east of the A39 Treliever Roundabout at Tremough Innovation Centre, Penryn Site Address Site Source

+Cornwall Council owned land in Mabe parish identified by neighbourhoo Cornwall Council cowned land in Mabe parish identified by neighbourhoo d planning group Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group Site Source

+Approx. 0.1 ha (AECOM estimate) Approx. 1.51 ha (AECOM estimate) Approx. 1.63 ha (AECOM estimate) Indicative Site Size (ha)

+Greenfield Mix Greenfield Site Type

+4 N/A N/A Indicative Site Capacity

+The site is an area of green space on 'Summerheath' adjacent to the residential area of Cunningham Park.
 The site is in the ownership of Cornwall Council.
+The site is a small landscaped area of well-established trees as part of the housing estate There is potentially an opportunity for up to 5 homes fronting Cunningham Park on this site under Policy 9 'Rural Exceptions Sites'; however, the established The site is currently in education use and a recreation ground.
+The site is in the ownership of Cornwall Council.
 As the site contains community facilities, in accordance with Local Plan policy 4 development proposals would have to demonstrate these facilities are not viable or needed or can be provided satisfactorily elsewhere.
 As these facilities do not exist elsewhere in the village, the site is considered unsuitable for housing or other community development uses in line with Neighbourhood Plan objectives to provide additional community uses in the village.
 The site has recently been developed as the Tremough Innovation Centre as part of the University of Exeter Falmouth Campus and is therefore assumed not to be available for development.
-Open space to the north of the building contains a watercourse and is within Flood Zone 2 and 3 and while ancillary educational use could be possible here, there is no potential for housing. section of the site (via Church Road) is potentially challenging given the relatively steep bank at this location, the speed of traffic on approach to the village, and the slight bend in the road limiting visibility.
-There is an existing footpath into the north eastern corner of the site (via Church Road).
-The site slopes uphill to the north-west (from Church Road) and therefore the northern half of the site has a relatively prominent and elevated setting than the existing built-up area, with long views to the south-east of open countryside.
-The site is within the A3 Carnsew Quarry and plant (H) mineral safeguarding area (Policy 18 in the Local Plan and Policy MS1 in the Minerals Safeguarding DPD), however the site is a sufficient distance from the quarry as to not impact on mineral operations.
+Open space to the north of the building contains a watercourse and is within Flood Zone 2 and 3 and while ancillary educational use could be possible here, there is no potential for housing. site is within the A3 Camsew Quarry and plant (H) mineral safeguarding area (Policy 18 in the Local Plan and Policy MS1 in the Minerals Safeguarding DPD), however the site is a sufficient distance from the quarry as to not impact on mineral operations.
 As the site is used for recreation purposes, proposed development would be subject to meeting community facility provision criteria as set out in Local Plan Policy 4.
 The site is potentially suitable to meet affordable housing need subject to meeting the criteria set out in Policy 9 'Rural Exceptions Sites' as the site could be considered as well related to the physical form of the village due to extant planning permission to the west and is appropriate in scale.
 The site is also potentially suitable for community uses, subject to availability.
-Neighbourhood Plan Site Assessment summary Suitable for Suitable for community- community- led housing uses Suitable for community uses
+Neighbourhood Plan Site Assessment summary

+Suitable for community-led housing

+Suitable for community uses